-Anthrax vaccine (AVA, BIOTHRAX), killed vaccine made from the cell-free filtrate of nonencapsulated, attenuated strain of B. anthracis culture that contains no dead or live bacteria (note: a live attenuated vaccine was manufactured in the former USSR, but no longer available).
+Anthrax vaccine (AVA, BIOTHRAX), killed vaccine made from the cell-free filtrate of the nonencapsulated, attenuated strain of B. anthracis culture that contains no dead or live bacteria (note: a live attenuated vaccine was manufactured in the former USSR, but no longer available).

 - Routine vaccination with anthrax vaccine indications for persons engaged in:

-- work involving production quantities or concentrations of B. anthracis cultures.
+- Work involving production quantities or concentrations of B. anthracis cultures.

-- activities with a high potential for anthrax aerosol production
+- Activities with a high potential for anthrax aerosol production

 - Routine anthrax vaccine NOT recommended: